 Did you know that you can write and get paid instantly?
-One of the largest side hustle for freelancers is writing for websites and blogs where pay is per word or page.
+One of the largest side hustles for freelancers is writing for websites and blogs where pay is per word or page.
 The content is on a wide range of niches, both formal and informal.

 As such, freelance writing is an excellent opportunity to earn some extra cash in the comfort of your home.
 Some sites will require you to meet certain requirements while others just want to hear your everyday opinions.

 Ready to make some extra cash?
 Get started with proofreading.